-213. For each of the following (1) identify the type of account as an asset, liability, equity, revenue, or expense, and (2) identify the normal balance of the account.
+221. For each of the following (1) identify the type of account as an asset, liability, equity, revenue, or expense, and (2) identify the normal balance of the account.

-Account Title Account Type Normal Balance

-(Debit or Credit)
+Account Title Account Type Normal Balance (Debit or Credit)

 a.
+Prepaid

-Prepaid Insurance
+Insurance

 b.
+Accounts

-Accounts Payable
+Payable

 c.
 Common Stock

 d.
 Utilities expense

 e.
 Land

 f.
 Services revenue

 g.
+Notes

-Notes Receivable
+Receivable

 h.
+Advertising

-Advertising expense
+expense

 i.
+Unearned

-Unearned Revenue
+Revenue

 j.
 Service Revenue

 Account Title Account Type Normal Balance

 a.
 Prepaid Insurance asset debit

 b.
 Accounts Payable liability credit

 c.
 Common Stock equity credit

 d.
 Utilities expense expense debit

 e.
 Land asset debit

 f.
 Services revenue revenue credit

 g.
 Notes Receivable asset debit

 h.
-Advertising expense expense debit
+Advertising expense debit

+expense

 i.
 Unearned Revenue liability credit

 j.
 Service Revenue revenue credit

-Blooms: Understand AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C3 Learning Objective: 02-C4 Topic: Ledger and Chart of Accounts Topic: Debits and Credits 214.
-The steps in the accounting process focus on analyzing and recording financial transactions and events within a company.
+Learning Objective: 02-C4 Define debits and credits and explain double-entry accounting.

+222. The steps in the accounting process focus on analyzing and recording financial transactions and events within a company.
 Those steps are shown below.
 Using the number system of 1 as the first step and 4 as the last step in the process, number the steps in the correct order in which they would occur (1 thru 4).

-- \\\\\Record relevant transactions and events in a journal, - \\\\\Post journal information to the ledger accounts - \\\\\Prepare and analyze the trial balance - \\\\\Analyzing each transaction

-- 2Record relevant transactions and events in a journal, - 3Post journal information to the ledger accounts - 4 Prepare and analyze the trial balance - \\\\1\\Analyzing each transaction
+Record relevant transactions and events in a journal Post journal information to the ledger accounts Prepare and analyze the trial balance Analyzing each transaction 2.
+Depart relevant transactions and events in a journal 2 Record relevant transactions and events in a journal 3 Post journal information to the ledger accounts 4 Prepare and analyze the trial balance 1 Analyzing each transaction

-Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Reporting Difficulty: 1 Easy Learning Objective: 02-C1 Topic: Analyzing and Recording Process

-Fill in the Blank Questions

-215. \\\\\\ and \\\\\ are the starting points for the analyzing and recording process.
+AACSB: Analytical Thinking

+AICPA: BB Industry

+AICPA: FN Reporting

+Blooms: Remember

+Difficulty: 1 Easy

+Learning Objective: 02-C1 Explain the steps in processing transactions and the role of source documents.
-Answer: Business transactions; Events

-Feedback: answers can appear in either order

-Blooms: Understand AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C1 Topic: Analyzing and Recording Process

-216. The second step in the analyzing and recording process is to record the transactions and events in the book of original entry, called the \\\\\\.
-Answer: journal
+Fill in the Blank Questions Identifying and is the starting point of financial statements.
+223. Business transactions; Events Answers can appear in either order AACSB: Communication AICPA: BB Industry AICPA: FN Measurement Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-C1 Explain the steps in processing transactions and the role of source documents.
+Topic: Basis of Financial Statements 224.
+The second step in the analyzing and recording process is to record the transactions and events in the book of original entry, called the . journal AACSB: Communication AICPA: BB Industry AICPA: FN Measurement Difficulty: 2 Medium ledger accounts

-Blooms: Understand AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C1 Topic: Analyzing and Recording Process
+Learning Objective: 02-C1 Explain the steps in processing transactions and the role of source documents.

-217. The third step in the analyzing and recording process is to post the information to the
+225. The third step in the analyzing and recording process is to post the information to the